Lumos Pharma (NASDAQ:LUMO) Shares Gap Down to $35.91

 Lumos Pharma, Inc. (NASDAQ:LUMO) shares gapped down prior to trading on Thursday .
 The stock had previously closed at $35.91, but opened at $33.23.
 Lumos Pharma shares last traded at $33.92, with a volume of 300 shares trading hands.

-Several research analysts have recently commented on the company.
-Cantor Fitzgerald began coverage on Lumos Pharma in a research note on Wednesday, December 2nd.
-They set an “overweight” rating and a $32.00 target price for the company.
-HC Wainwright lifted their price objective on shares of Lumos Pharma from $33.00 to $34.00 and gave the stock a “buy” rating in a research report on Monday, November 23rd.
-Zacks Investment Research upgraded shares of Lumos Pharma from a “sell” rating to a “hold” rating in a report on Tuesday, October 6th.
-Finally, ValuEngine cut shares of Lumos Pharma from a “strong-buy” rating to a “buy” rating in a research note on Tuesday, December 1st.
-One research analyst has rated the stock with a hold rating and six have assigned a buy rating to the stock.
-The company has a consensus rating of “Buy” and an average price target of $28.50.
+Several analysts recently issued reports on LUMO shares.
+Zacks Investment Research raised shares of Lumos Pharma from a “sell” rating to a “hold” rating in a report on Tuesday, October 6th.
+ValuEngine cut shares of Lumos Pharma from a “strong-buy” rating to a “buy” rating in a report on Tuesday, December 1st.
+HC Wainwright upped their price target on shares of Lumos Pharma from $33.00 to $34.00 and gave the company a “buy” rating in a report on Monday, November 23rd.
+Finally, Cantor Fitzgerald started coverage on shares of Lumos Pharma in a report on Wednesday, December 2nd.
+They issued an “overweight” rating and a $32.00 price target on the stock.
+One analyst has rated the stock with a hold rating and six have given a buy rating to the company.
+The company presently has an average rating of “Buy” and a consensus target price of $28.50.

-Lumos Pharma (NASDAQ:LUMO) last released its quarterly earnings results on Tuesday, November 10th.
-The company reported $0.21 EPS for the quarter, topping analysts’ consensus estimates of ($0.65) by $0.86.
+Lumos Pharma (NASDAQ:LUMO) last issued its earnings results on Tuesday, November 10th.
+The company reported $0.21 earnings per share for the quarter, topping the Zacks’ consensus estimate of ($0.65) by $0.86.
+The company had revenue of $0.07 million for the quarter, compared to analysts’ expectations of $7.80 million.
 Lumos Pharma had a negative net margin of 2,053.30% and a negative return on equity of 10.58%.
-The business had revenue of $0.07 million for the quarter, compared to analyst estimates of $7.80 million.
-On average, research analysts forecast that Lumos Pharma, Inc. will post -1.5 EPS for the current year.
+Equities research analysts forecast that Lumos Pharma, Inc. will post -1.5 EPS for the current fiscal year.

-Institutional investors and hedge funds have recently made changes to their positions in the company.
-Texas Yale Capital Corp. raised its position in shares of Lumos Pharma by 6.7% in the third quarter.
-Texas Yale Capital Corp. now owns 16,000 shares of the company’s stock valued at $221,000 after buying an additional 1,000 shares in the last quarter.
-Logos Global Management LP bought a new position in Lumos Pharma during the 2nd quarter worth $825,000.
-Wells Fargo & Company MN raised its holdings in Lumos Pharma by 3.7% in the 3rd quarter.
-Wells Fargo & Company MN now owns 116,392 shares of the company’s stock valued at $1,608,000 after acquiring an additional 4,190 shares in the last quarter.
-Finally, Jefferies Group LLC raised its holdings in Lumos Pharma by 13.0% in the 2nd quarter.
-Jefferies Group LLC now owns 120,651 shares of the company’s stock valued at $1,990,000 after acquiring an additional 13,882 shares in the last quarter.
+Several large investors have recently modified their holdings of the business.
+Texas Yale Capital Corp. raised its holdings in shares of Lumos Pharma by 6.7% during the third quarter.
+Texas Yale Capital Corp. now owns 16,000 shares of the company’s stock worth $221,000 after purchasing an additional 1,000 shares during the period.
+Wells Fargo & Company MN grew its position in shares of Lumos Pharma by 3.7% during the third quarter.
+Wells Fargo & Company MN now owns 116,392 shares of the company’s stock worth $1,608,000 after acquiring an additional 4,190 shares during the last quarter.
+Logos Global Management LP bought a new position in shares of Lumos Pharma during the second quarter worth about $825,000.
+Finally, Jefferies Group LLC grew its position in shares of Lumos Pharma by 13.0% during the second quarter.
+Jefferies Group LLC now owns 120,651 shares of the company’s stock worth $1,990,000 after acquiring an additional 13,882 shares during the last quarter.
 41.49% of the stock is currently owned by institutional investors.

 Lumos Pharma Company Profile (NASDAQ:LUMO)